 What are my options if I’m pregnant in Maryland?
 Am I ready to be a parent?
 How do I decide what to do if I’m not ready to be a parent?
-What if I’m not sure how to decide to keep a baby or not?
+Can I choose adoption in Maryland?

 Note: While we are, obviously, an adoption agency, that does not mean this article is written to sway you toward adoption.
 Adoption is not for everyone.
 This article exists solely to help educate Maryland women on their unplanned pregnancy options.

 The first question to ask in this situation is, “Am I ready to be a parent?”
 If the answer is yes, then this article will be useless to you.
 If you feel that you are ready to parent, no one should ever tell you otherwise.
 You know what’s best for you and your baby.
 However, if you aren’t quite sure whether parenting is the right move for you, you may consider some of these aspects of parenting: